Warning of flooded properties and transport disruption as river levels rise

 The agency said buildings “will flood and there will be travel disruption” during that time period, and local groundwater flooding is also possible in the South of England, Yorkshire and the Humber.

-By 11pm on Saturday, 191 flood warnings and 207 flood alerts were in place in England, with a Sunday forecast to feel cold.
+On Sunday morning, 192 flood warnings and 207 flood alerts were in place in England with one warning in Wales at Tendy as the forecast was largely dry but cold.

 “The prolonged wet weather and intense rainfall has led to flooding impacts and our thoughts are with all of those affected.”